ioly/ioly/README.md

 Unfortunately, the module OXID Module Connector (OMC) still has to be installed the classic, manual way ;)
 1. download [OXID Module Connector (OMC)](https://github.com/OXIDprojects/OXID-Module-Connector/archive/module.zip) to your local machine
-2. unzip it with a tool of your choosing
+2. unzip it with a tool of your choice
 3. upload the content of the folder modules/ into the modules/ folder of your OXID eShop installation
 4. fire up your browser and go to the admin panel of your OXID eShop installation
 5. go to _Extensions_ -> _Modules_, select "OXID Module Connector" from the list of the modules and activate it